-As illustrated in Fig. 3b, the increased bearing capacity mechanism leads to soil reinforcement when the presence of a geosynthetic imposes the development of an alternate failure surface.
+As illustrated in Figure 3b, the increased bearing capacity mechanism leads to soil reinforcement when the presence of a geosynthetic imposes the development of an alternate failure surface.
 This new alternate plane provides a higher bearing capacity.
 The geosynthetic reinforcement can decrease the shear stresses transferred to the subgrade and provide vertical confinement outside the loaded area.
 The bearing failure mode of the subgrade is expected to change from punching failure without reinforcement to general failure with reinforcement.

-The geosynthetic can also be assumed to act as a tensioned membrane, which supports the wheel loads (Fig. 3c).
+The geosynthetic can also be assumed to act as a tensioned membrane, which supports the wheel loads (Figure 3c).
 In this case, the reinforcement provides a vertical reaction component to the applied wheel load.
 This tensioned membrane effect is induced by vertical deformations, leading to a concave shape in the geosynthetic.
 The tension developed in the geosynthetic contributes to support the wheel load and reduces the vertical stress on the subgrade.
-However, significant rutting depths are necessary to realize this effect.
-Higher deformations are required to mobilize the.
+High deformations (i.e. high rutting depth) are required to mobilize this mechanism.
 This reinforcement mechanism has been reported to develop only in cases with subgrade CBR values below 3 (Barksdale et al. 1989).

 The aforementioned mechanisms require different magnitudes of deformation in the pavement system to be mobilized.
 In the case of unpaved roads, significant rutting depths (in excess of 25 mm) may be tolerable.
 The increased bearing capacity and tensioned membrane support mechanisms have been considered for paved roads.
 However, the deformation needed to mobilize these mechanisms generally exceeds the serviceability requirements of flexible pavements.
-Thus, for the case of flexible pavements, lateral restraint is considered to contribute the most for the improved performance of geosynthetic-reinforced pavements.
+Thus, for the case of flexible pavements, lateral restraint is considered to contribute the most for their improved performance.

-3. DESIGN METHODOLOGIES FOR GEOSYNTHETIC-REINFORCED FLEXIBLE PAVEMENTS
+3 DESIGN METHODOLOGIES FOR GEOSYNTHETIC-REINFORCED FLEXIBLE PAVEMENTS